“Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed…”

 I withstood him to his face,

 Paul “withstood” Peter to the “face.”
 The word “withstood” means to set against.
-Peter made an attack on the grace principle by withdrawing from grace believers and aligning himself with legalistic believers (2:12-21).
+Peter attacked the grace principle by withdrawing from grace believers and aligning himself with legalistic believers (2:12-21).
 Paul opposed Peter’s legalism.
-Peter’s concession to legalism endangered the essence of the gospel so Paul confronted him face to face.
+Peter’s concession to legalism endangered the essence of the gospel, so Paul confronted him face to face.
 The two apostles came to a head-on collision.

 It is not enough to believe in the principle of grace, but we must also practice the principle of grace.